-The 37th District, which was re-drawn during the 2011 redistricting session, is the heart of Fairfax.
+The 37th District is the heart of Fairfax.
 It takes in all of the City of Fairfax, including the City’s historic downtown district.
 From there it stretches south to the Norfolk Southern Railroad and west along I-66 and Lee Highway to encompass parts of Centreville.
 The district includes several vibrant business districts, attractive multi-family and townhouse developments, and single-family subdivisions with beautiful trees.
 According to the 2010 U.S. Census, 80,255 residents live in the 37th District.
 There are numerous historic properties like the Blenheim House in Fairfax City (c.
 1858-60) and Mount Gilead in historic Centreville (c.
 1785).
 It is also home to the historic Fairfax Courthouse and the Fairfax County Government Center, which is the county seat for the nearly one million residents of Fairfax County.

 The 37th District includes the following public schools: Daniels Run Elementary, Eagle View Elementary, Fairfax High School, Fairfax Villa Elementary, Lanier Middle School, London Towne Elementary, Oak View Elementary, Colin Powell Elementary, Providence Elementary, and Mosby Woods Elementary.
 Many families choose to live in the 37th District, because of the quality of these schools.